 Clearly, with an Outstanding attendance rate of 98%, students are engaged and happy at their school.
 The limited staff turnover of 10% also suggests a satisfied faculty.

-If you are a parent, teacher or student at Al Ain American School, please do share your opinions with other potential members of your community by completing our survey here.
+If you are a parent, teacher or student at Al Ain American School, please do share your opinions and experience with other potential members of your community by completing our survey here.

 Fees at Al Ain American School fall into ADEK's low to medium band and into WhichSchoolAdvisor's affordable range.
 They vary from AED 14,600 in KG to AED 24,900 in Grade 9.
 Additional fees include Books, which range from AED 2,200 to AED 2,600 from Grade 1 and dependent on grade, uniform fees of AED 300, and transport fees of AED 2,500.